LaxarJS/shop-demo/docs/tutorials/hello_world.md

 cd includes/widgets/shop_demo/article_browser_widget
 grunt-init laxar-widget
 ```
-The script will ask some details about the widget and makes suggestions.
-We change the description and some of the other default answers like the licenses.
+The script will ask some details about the widget and make suggestions.
+We change the description and some of the other default answers such as the licenses.
 This information is automatically stored in the files widget.json and bower.json.

 ```
 Please answer the following: